 The £8.4bn worth Greenwich Peninsula transformation is London’s largest single regeneration project.
 It aims to provide 15,720 new homes in seven new neighborhoods, a new film studio, a new design district, schools, offices, health services and public spaces – all within a 1.6 mile stretch along the Thames.

-4D Graphical Representation
+4D Graphical Visualization

-The University of Virginia (UAV) Health System University Hospital is one of the few trauma centers in the region with a footfall of 20 patients each day via helicopter.
+The University of Virginia (UAV) Health System Hospital is one of the few trauma centers in the region with a footfall of 20 patients each day via helicopter.
 The hospital needed to expand its 440,000 square feet premises without affecting daily operations and services.